Busyx/auto-target/README.md

 # UPDATE SOON
 New update make this project in test to stable version.
-Some function will remake and config too.</br>
+Rework some function and config.</br>
 If your script not work and see any error from this mod like "cannot read * property"</br>
 mean it not in your config.
 Please remove your config and enter game again to re-generate new config.</br>
 **In rework now**